thebiggest0/pycharm-github-docs/docs/pages/githubSetup.md

     ![Enter Info](assets/gh2.png)

     !!! info "Notes"
-        - Use your BCIT email for a free Education plan.
+        - Use your BCIT email for a free student plan.
         - Remember your password.

 4. **Select Email Preferences:**